 No matter what you call them—grammar mentor sentences, practice sentences, master sentences—using sentences from literature is a powerful tool.
 Using mentor sentences to teach grammar is an engaging practice.

 The majority of my time as a student, I found grammar boring.
 The assignments held little meaning to me.
 I completed them and forgot them.
 When I began teaching, I struggled the same way with grammar.
 Teaching with mentor sentences changed my approach.

-I think my desire to teach my students grammar in a non-boring fashion drove me to create grammar mentor sentences – taking grammar from literature.
+I think my desire to teach my students grammar in a non-boring fashion drove me to create grammar mentor sentences: taking grammar from literature.
 My third year of teaching, I began pulling sentences from Night to analyze.
-I found this to be a natural approach to grammar – studying sentences from novels, plays, nonfiction, and everyday dialogue.
+I found this to be a natural approach to grammar.
+Studying sentences from novels, plays, nonfiction, and everyday dialogue was fun.

-This allows students to be invested in grammar because they will be looking at words they’ve already read – and hopefully this gives students a connection.
+Using mentor sentences allows students to be invested in grammar because they will be looking at words they’ve already read, and hopefully this gives students a connection.

 Students will understand that what they read is what they study in grammar.
 Plus, this is the suggestion from the National Council of Teachers of English (NCTE).